AnuragSrivastava84/Cart-React/README.md

 Sample project to show the basic features of shopping cart, which is developed in **ReactJs**.
 <br />

-In the project directory, you can run:
+To execute the project,In the project directory, you can run:

 ### `npm start`